Mango cult: History

 In May 1966, Mao Zedong launched the Cultural Revolution in China.
 One by-product of the Cultural Revolution was the formation of various pro-Mao student groups, known as Red Guards, across the country.
 Though they shared the Maoist ideology, the Red Guards often had violent inter-group rivalries.

-In the Spring of 1968, a conflict that came to be known as the Hundred-Day War erupted in Tsinghua University.
+In the spring of 1968, the Hundred-Day War erupted at Tsinghua University.
 In it, two groups of Red Guards, the Jinggangshan Corps and the Fours, hurled spears, stones, and sulfuric acid at each other.
-On July 27th, 1968, Mao sent 30,000 Beijing factory workers, who came to be known as the Worker-Peasant Mao Zedong Thought Propaganda Team, to stop the conflict.
+On July 27, 1968, Mao sent 30,000 Beijing factory workers, who came to be known as the Worker-Peasant Mao Zedong Thought Propaganda Team, to stop the conflict.
 Half a dozen workers were killed and over 700 were wounded.
 This caused Mao to officially disband the Red Guards the next day.

-On August 5th, 1968, the Foreign Minister of Pakistan, Mian Arshad Hussain, visited Mao and gifted him a box of mangoes.
-A competing story of origin claims that the gifter of the mangoes was Burmese.
+On August 5, 1968, the Foreign Minister of Pakistan, Mian Arshad Hussain, visited Mao and gave him a box of Sindhri mangoes.
+A competing story of origin claims that the giver of the mangoes was Burmese.
 Mao gave them to the workers stationed at Tsinghua University.
-His refusal to eat the fruit himself was seen as a personal sacrifice for the benefit of the workers.
-The workers believed that the mangoes were symbolic of Mao's gratefulness.
-The gift of the fruits coincided with the transfer of the Cultural Revolution’s stewardship from China's intelligentsia to the working class.
+His refusal to eat the fruit himself was seen as a personal sacrifice for the benefit of the workers, and the workers believed that the mangoes were symbolic of Mao's gratefulness.
+The gift of the fruits coincided with the transfer of the Cultural Revolution's stewardship from China's intelligentsia to the working class.

 Very few people in that region of China at the time knew what mangoes were, leading to many people being in awe of the fruit, and comparing them to the Peaches of Immortality from Chinese mythology.

-The original mangoes were preserved using chemicals such as formaldehyde and were displayed in various Chinese colleges.
+The original mangoes were preserved using chemicals, such as formaldehyde, and were displayed in various Chinese universities.
 Workers soon began to venerate wax models of mangoes and parade them around the country, punishing anyone who disrespected them as counterrevolutionaries.
-One dentist from Fulin, Dr. Han, saw the mango and said it was nothing special and looked just like sweet potato.
-He was put on trial for malicious slander, found guilty, paraded publicly throughout the town, and then executed with one shot to the head.
-A giant float shaped like a basket of mangoes was paraded on October 1st, 1968, during China’s National Day Parade in Tiananmen Square.
+A giant float shaped like a basket of mangoes was paraded on October 1, 1968, during China's National Day Parade in Tiananmen Square.

 Wax and plastic replicas of mangoes were in high demand.
 Various mango-themed products were sold, such as bed sheets, vanity stands, enamel trays and mugs, pencil cases, mango-scented soap, and mango-flavored cigarettes, often accompanied by patriotic slogans and images of Mao.
-A set of medallions was crafted to commemorate Mao's gifting of the mangoes, and Mao badges were manufactured with the image of a mango under his face.
+A set of medallions was crafted to commemorate Mao's gift of the mangoes, and Mao badges were manufactured with the image of a mango under his face.